-- CBMs: during the course of the Belgrade Meeting the USSR notified a further major military manoeuvre in accordance with the CBMs provisions of the Final Act.
-It has not notified smaller scale military manoeuvres.
-The USSR has slightly improved its performance over the period of this report by inviting more Allied observers than before to a Soviet exercise.
-The ability of these observers to fulfil their task was, as in the past, severely restricted though there was some marginal improvement (paragraph 12). - Economic questions: the overall situation has not changed materially since November 1977, nor indeed since Helsinki.
-Some Eastern countries have shown greater interest in co-operation agreements, but in special areas of Western interest, such as business contacts and the establishment of local offices, slight improvements in some areas have been offset by increased difficulties in others (paragraph 13). - (v) Activities of human rights movements have largely continued at lower levels, in most part the result of effective repression by Eastern régimes.
+- CEMs: the USSR has continued to improve its implementation of CBMs provisions by inviting larger numbers of Allied observers to the one large-scale manoeuvre notified during the most recent period, and by providing better treatment and slightly better possibilities for observations (Paragraph 12). - Economic questions: / to come from the Economic Committee_7 (Paragraph 13). - (v) Activities of human rights movements have largely continued at lower levels, in most part the result of effective repression by Eastern régimes.
 Poland remains an exception and there are signs of a new movement in Bulgaria.
-There has been no real improvement on the general lack of respect for human rights in Eastern states (paragraph 11). - (vi) Warsaw Pact countries continued with their criticism and attacks against Western countries over alleged misinterpretation of Final Act provisions and inadequate compliance with some of them (paragraph 15). - (vii) Overall Eastern performance in implementating the Final Act is still far from satisfactory and very much remains to be done.
+There has been no real improvement on the general lack of respect for human rights in Eastern states (Paragraph 11). - (vi) Warsaw Pact countries continued with their criticism and attacks against Western countries over alleged misinterpretation of Final Act provisions and inadequate compliance with some of them (Paragraph 15). - (vii) Overall Eastern performance in implementing the Final Act is still far from satisfactory and very much remains to be done.
 Despite a few positive developments there have not, for the most part, been any fundamental improvements in Eastern attitudes or lowering of administrative obstacles.
 The lead-up to the Belgrade Meeting was responsible for some improvements in limited areas but not any significant breakthroughs.
 It remains to be seen how Eastern countries will perform up to Madrid.